 An air operated "sedan type" entrance door, with an air door cylinder and damper assembly are installed under the right hand dash.
-The opening and closing door speed cycle is adjustable by a damper mounted in parallel with the door cylinder on the door hinge (Fig. 16).
-Door activation is controlled by a relay panel, located near the defroster and wiper motors.
+The opening and closing door speed cycle is adjustable by a damper mounted in parallel with the door cylinder on the door hinge.
+Door activation is controlled by a panel (Fig. 15), located near the defroster and wiper motors.
 The accessory air reservoir supplies air to this system.